Skip to content

 As a visitor, what safety measures do I need to follow?

 We recognise the benefits of having the opportunity to spend time with those visiting away from the immediate ward.
 However, there may be times when this is not possible.
-Please discuss this with the nurse in charge, and always let the nurse in charge know when you are going out of the ward with your relative.
+Please discuss this with the nurse in charge, and always let the nurse in charge know when you are going out of the ward with your family member.

 It is important for staff to know when patients have returned to the ward.
 This ensures that staff maintain overall safety and activity on the ward, and allows staff to plan therapeutic engagement.
-In addition, this provides relatives with the opportunity to feedback to staff on how the visit has gone and ask any questions regarding this.
+In addition, this provides family members with the opportunity to feedback to staff on how the visit has gone and ask any questions regarding this.